 Invested Capital is an input into the Return on Invested Capital.
 Invested Capital is calculated as Debt plus Assets minus Intangibles minus Cash and Equivalents minus Current Liabilities.

-Invested Capital Valuation is calculated as the sum of the book value of equity and the book value of debt, minus cash and equivalents.
+Invested Capital Valuation is calculated as the sum of the book value of equity and debt minus cash and equivalents.

 Average Invested Capital is the average value for Invested Capital at the start and end of the period.
 Average Invested Capital is used in Return on Invested Capital.